azzazzelu/ProjectShop/README.md

-Project shop
+# Project shop

-simple overview of use/purpose.
+> simple overview of use/purpose.

-GETTING STARTED
++GETTING STARTED

-HELP
+ ++ HELP

     Any advise for common problems or issues.